-- 5.21 The time taken by the Commission to make a Decision on the application (where the application is accepted for meeting the requirements set out in paragraph 5.19) will depend very much on the nature and complexity of the transaction in question (including the volume of data required to be processed and the timeliness of their availability), and the resources available to the Commission at that point in time.
-The Commission will, however, endeavour to process applications in an efficient and timely manner with due regard being paid to the circumstances of the case. - 5.22 The Commission may rescind a Decision if it has reason to believe: - (a) if the merger has not been carried into effect, that there has been a material change of circumstances since the Decision was made; or - (b) whether or not the merger has been carried into effect: - (i) that the information provided by a person involved in the merger, on which it based its Decision was incomplete, false or misleading in a material particular; or - (ii) that an undertaking has failed to observe any condition or limitation subject to which the Decision has effect. - 5.23 Before rescinding a Decision, the Commission is required under section 15(3) of Schedule 7 to the Ordinance to publish a notice of the proposed rescission through the Internet or a similar electronic network and in any other manner the Commission considers appropriate in order to bring the proposed rescission to the attention of those the Commission considers likely to be affected by the proposed rescission, allow at least a period of 30 days for representations to be submitted, and consider any representations about the proposed rescission that are made to the Commission.
-If a Decision is rescinded, a notice of rescission will be issued to each undertaking specified in the Decision, informing them of the rescission and the reasons for it, the date on which the determination to rescind the Decision was made, and the date from which the rescission takes effect.
-Pursuant to section 15 of Schedule 7 to the Ordinance, each undertaking specified in the notice of rescission loses its immunity from action under the Ordinance, as from the date the rescission takes effect, with regard to anything done after that date. - 5.24 Subject to the above, in considering and processing an application for a Decision for exclusion from the Merger Rule, the Commission will in general follow the procedures for processing an application for a Decision set out in the Guideline on Applications for a Decision under Sections 9 and 24 (Exclusions and Exemptions) and Section 15 Block Exemption Orders, to the extent where they are applicable.
+- 5.21 The time taken by the Commission to make a decision on the application (where the application is accepted for meeting the requirements set out in paragraph 5.19) will depend very much on the nature and complexity of the transaction in question (including the volume of data required to be processed and the timeliness of their availability), and the resources available to the Commission at that point in time. - 5.22 The Commission may rescind a decision if it has reason to believe: - (a) if the merger has not been carried into effect, that there has been a material change of circumstances since the decision was made; or - (b) whether or not the merger has been carried into effect: - that the information provided by a person involved in the merger, on which it based its decision was incomplete, false or misleading in a material particular; or - (ii) that an undertaking has failed to observe any condition or limitation subject to which the decision has effect. - 5.23 Before rescinding a decision, the Commission is required under section 15(3) of Schedule 7 to the Ordinance to publish a notice of the proposed rescission through the Internet or a similar electronic network and in any other manner the Commission considers appropriate in order to bring the proposed rescission to the attention of those the Commission considers likely to be affected by the proposed rescission, allow at least a period of 30 days for representations to be submitted, and consider any representations about the proposed rescission that are made to the Commission.
+If a decision is rescinded, a notice of rescission will be issued to each undertaking specified in the decision, informing them of the rescission and the reasons for it, the date on which the determination to rescind the decision vas made, and the date from which the rescission takes effect.
+Pursuant to section 15 of Schedule 7 to the Ordinance, each undertaking specified in the notice of rescission takes effect, with regard to anything done after that date. - 5.24 Subject to the above, in considering and processing an application for a decision for exclusion from the Merger Rule, the Commission will in general follow the procedures for processing an application for a decision set out in the Guideline on Applications for a Decision under Sections 9 and 24 (Exclusions and Exemptions) and Section 15 Block Exemption Orders, to the extent where they are applicable.